• Bass Strait Gas Supply Nearing Expiry – NSW Faces Energy Gap by 2028.

 In the Work Program set by NOPTA, a 3D Seismic Survey is required to be performed.
 Advent, in its Suspension, Variation, and Extension application of January 2020, has specifically requested NOPTA remove that requirement.
 In its advice dated 29/4/2020, NOPTA indicated it has no objection to removing the requirement to undertake 2D Seismic Testing.

-I heard there will be drilling off the Northern Beaches and the NSW Central Coast? —>Answer
+I heard there will be drilling off the Northern Beaches and the Lower End of the NSW Central Coast? —>Answer

 FALSE.

-There are no plans to drill offshore from those locations.
+There are no plans to drill offshore from those locations, only the Northern end of the Central Coast.
 In its submission to the Future Gas Strategy, Advent has flagged the prospect of future cancellation of the Southern portion of the title (subject to NOPTA approval).

 FALSE.